 - cover treatment in private hospitals or as a private patient in a public hospital

-- cover treatment to Australians who travel to the Netherlands with the specific intention of obtaining medical treatment
+- cover your treatment if you travel to the Netherlands specifically to get medical treatment

 Where to get help